LokiExtensions/Loki_CssUtils/README.md

 **This is part of the core packages for Loki Components, as is being used by the Loki Checkout suite.
 It a**

 ## Installation
-Install this package via composer (assuming you have setup the `composer.yireo.com` repository correctly already):
+Install this package via composer:
 ```bash
 composer require loki/magento2-css-utils
 ```